-[paragraph (c) added by section 27(b) of Act 93 of 1962]
+[subsection (4) amended by section 2(b) of Act 14 of 1954]

-- (6) When the order provides for periodical payments out of future income it shall be accompanied by an attachment under section seventy-two, of any debt, or emoluments owing or accruing to the debtor, so far as that section is applicable. - (7) After such order of attachment has been served upon the garnishee it shall be his duty to pay to the administrator in terms of the order the amounts directed by the court.
-Such payments shall constitute a first charge upon the income of the debtor. - (8) (a) An order under this section shall specify the amount of the weekly or monthly payments to be made thereunder and the total sum to be covered by such payments.

-[paragraph (a), previously subsection (8), renumbered by section 19(e) of Act 40 of 1952]

-(b) If a debtor fails to comply with an order to pay his debts by specified periodical instalments, the provisions of sub-sections (9) and (11) of section sixty-five shall mutatis mutandis apply.

-[paragraph (b) added by section 19(e) of Act 40 of 1952 and amended by section 2(c) of Act 14 of 1954]

-(9) The administrator shall as soon as practicable compile a complete list of the names of the creditors and the amounts due to them individually and may from time to time after notice to such creditors add to such list the name of any creditor omitted from the original list and the amount due to such creditor, if the liability had been incurred at the date of the granting of the administration order.
-Such lists shall be open to inspection by creditors at all reasonable times.

-[subsection (9) amended by section 19(f) of Act 40 of 1952 and by section 27(c) of Act 93 of 1962]

-(10) (a) The administrator shall collect the periodical payments and distribute the same at least once a quarter pro rata amongst the creditors unless all creditors otherwise agree: Provided that claims which would enjoy preference under the law relating to insolvency, shall be paid out preferentially and in the order laid down in that law.
+- (5) (a) The court shall appoint an administrator when an order has been granted under sub-section (1). - [paragraph (a), previously subsection (5), amended and renumbered by section 19(c) and (d) of Act 40 of 1952 and substituted by section 27(a) of Act 93 of 1962] - (b) An administrator may on good cause shown be relieved or deprived by the court of his appointment. - [paragraph (b) added by section 19(d) of Act 40 of 1952] - (c) An administrator, other than an officer of the court or a practitioner, shall give security to the satisfaction of the court for the due and punctual payment by him to the parties entitled thereto of all moneys which shall come into his hands by virtue of his appointment as administrator. - [paragraph (c) added by section 27(b) of Act 93 of 1962] - (6) When the order provides for periodical payments out of future income it shall be accompanied by an attachment under section seventy-two, of any debt, or emoluments owing or accruing to the debtor, so far as that section is applicable. - (7) After such order of attachment has been served upon the garnishee it shall be his duty to pay to the administrator in terms of the order the amounts directed by the court.
+Such payments shall constitute a first charge upon the income of the debtor. - (8) (a) An order under this section shall specify the amount of the weekly or monthly payments to be made thereunder and the total sum to be covered by such payments. - [paragraph (a), previously subsection (8), renumbered by section 19(e) of Act 40 of 1952] - (b) If a debtor fails to comply with an order to pay his debts by specified periodical instalments, the provisions of sub-sections (9) and (11) of section sixty-five shall mutatis mutandis apply. [paragraph (b) added by section 19(e) of Act 40 of 1952 and amended by section 2(c) of Act 14 of - (9) The administrator shall as soon as practicable compile a complete list of the names of the creditors and the amounts due to them individually and may from time to time after notice to such creditors add to such list the name of any creditor omitted from the original list and the amount due to such creditor, if the liability had been incurred at the date of the granting of the administration order.
+Such lists shall be open to inspection by creditors at all reasonable times. - [subsection (9) amended by section 19(f) of Act 40 of 1952 and by section 27(c) of Act 93 of 1962] - (10) (a) The administrator shall collect the periodical payments and distribute the same at least once a quarter pro rata amongst the creditors unless all creditors otherwise agree: Provided that claims which would enjoy preference under the law relating to insolvency, shall be paid out preferentially and in the order laid down in that law.